President of the Board of Directors and Legal Director

 He is a graduate of Brown University and Berkeley Law School.
 He is a white water rafter and kayaker, trains whitewater guides, skippers a sailboat on San Francisco Bay, and canoes.
 He has recently retired from seven years of coaching Little League baseball, and still umpires.
 He has been noted for his work in the San Francisco Bay Guardian, California Lawyer, Playboy, Outside, and Rolling Stone magazines.

 Lowell Chow has been with ELF since 2012.
 Before joining ELF, he was a fellow and then staff attorney at the First Amendment Project, where he represented journalists in obtaining access to government records.
 Since he joined the ELF team, Lowell’s practice has focused on Proposition 65 enforcement and preserving and protecting California’s water resources.
+He was named by California Lawyer as one of its 2015 Attorneys of the Year.

 He is a photographer, Web developer, and typographer in his spare time—all hobbies stemming from a past life pursuing the creative and technical arts.
 He is a graduate of Harvard University and the UC Davis School of Law.